Sault (band): 2020–2021: Untitled albums

-2022–present: surprise albums, and tour
+2022–2024: Surprise albums, debut performance and cancelled tour

 In April 2022, Sault released their sixth studio album Air.
 The Guardian described it as a "total volte-face" and Pitchfork described it as "a sharp pivot to lush contemporary classical".
 In October that same year, the collective released a reggae-influenced EP 10, consisting of one ten-minute-long song "Angel".

 In November 2022, the collective surprise-released five albums simultaneously as a free download via WeTransfer, writing: "Here are 5 albums released as an offering to God.
 Available for free download for five days.
 The password to unlock all 5 albums is in the message.
 Love SAULT X." The five individual albums 11, AIIR, Earth, Today & Tomorrow, and Untitled (God), feature 56 tracks in total.
 Variety suggested this as "the largest amount of newly recorded music released by a relatively major artist at once."
 In May 2023, 11 won the Ivor Novello Award for "Best Album", with producer Inflo, vocalists Cleo Sol and Chronixx, and musician Jack Peñate as recipients of the award.

 In November 2023, the group announced their first live performance, teasing that they would play an unreleased material.
 Later it was clarified that a series of seven live performances, each with music from a different album.
 On 14 December in London, the group performed songs from a forthcoming album Acts of Faith.
-Subsequent 2024 dates included international locations: New York City (with music from 5), London (Nine), Los Angeles (Black Is), Canada (Untitled Rise), Germany (11), Paris (Air), and Africa (Earth).
+Subsequent 2024 dates were announced in international locations: New York City (with music from 5), London (Nine), Los Angeles (Black Is), Canada (Untitled Rise), Germany (11), Paris (Air), and Africa (Earth).
+These performances, however, never took place.

 In early 2024, a collaboration with André 3000 was announced.
-In July 2024, Acts of Faith was released online for free as a continuous single .WAV track, and on December 25, the album was released on streaming platforms.
-A vinyl edition is scheduled for April 2025.
+In July 2024, Acts of Faith was released online for free as a continuous single .WAV track, and on 25 December, the album was released on streaming platforms, followed by vinyl in April 2025.

+2025–present: Headlining All Points East and Chapter 1

+On August 15, 2025, Sault headlined All Points East festival at Victoria Park, London, marking their second ever live performance following their cancelled 2024 tour.
+The performance lasted five hours, with appearances from Cleo Sol, Chronixx and Yasiin Bey.

+In January 2026, another unannounced album was released.
+Chapter 1, produced by Inflo, features Cleo Sol and Jack Peñate, and notably collaborations with Jimmy Jam and Terry Lewis.
+Upon the album's release, the collective noted that the album "moves with patience and belief.
+Rhythm, breath, and silence sit side by side, creating a space that is reflective yet charged.
+There is warmth and expectation.
+A sense that something is gathering."